akbarratt/rb101/lesson_6/twenty_one/pedac.md

 ## Other Things
 If neither busts, we need to display the dealer's entire hand.
 In fact, we need to display the player hand and points and the dealer hand and points.
 Maybe modify the game status to make this reusable.

+## Problem: Store the card totals in a local variable.
+"If we cache each player's total like this, will it continue to update correctly throughout the game?
+If not, at what point do we need to update each player's total?"

+Let's try storing all the player information into a hash.
+The total will be set as the result of hand_value upon dealing and hitting.
+Otherwise it should remain unchanged.
+We also need to see if we can break out the Aces correction.